SalesforceCommerceCloud/b2c-crm-sync/README.md

 The build tools will use this information to create the B2C Commerce service definitions used by it to communicate with the Salesforce scratchOrg.

-16. Ensure that the following .env Salesforce Platforms scratchOrg configuration properties have been captured via steps 8, 9, 10, and 11.
-Update your .env file to include these properties.
+13. Ensure that the following .env Salesforce Platforms scratchOrg configuration properties displayed via the CLI output after the scratchOrg was successfully deployed.

 ```
 ######################################################################